-The District intends to follow a two-step, qualifications based, Progressive Design-Build procurement process as outlined below:
+The District intends to follow a three-step, qualifications based, Progressive Design-Build procurement process as outlined below:

-Following PRC approval, the Request for Qualifications (RFQ) will be issued and will include a draft Design-Build Agreement and outline of RFQ response requirements and evaluation criteria pursuant to Washington law.

-Statements of Qualifications (SOQ) received in response to the RFQ will be reviewed and scored by the selection committee based upon the criteria outlined in the RFQ to determine a shortlist of finalist teams.
-Ideally three, but no more than five, teams will be shortlisted.

-Shortlisted finalists will be invited to respond to a Request for Proposal (RFP), which will include the team's project specific management plan, participation in interactive meetings and proposed fee percentage.
-Evaluation criteria for the Proposal components will be outlined in the RFP and will specifically include the finalists' inclusion plans for small, disadvantaged and OMWBE certified businesses and their historical results compared against goals.

-Selection of the successful Design-Builder will be based upon combined scoring of their SOQ and Proposal per the criteria outlined in the RFQ and RFP.

-The Finalist with the highest combined score will enter contract negotiations with Bremerton School District.
+- Following PRC approval, the Request for Qualifications (RFQ) will be issued and will include a draft Design-Build Agreement and outline of RFQ response requirements and evaluation criteria pursuant to Washington law. - Statements of Qualifications (SOQ) received in response to the RFQ will be reviewed and scored by the selection committee based upon the criteria outlined in the RFQ to determine a shortlist of finalist teams.
+Evaluation criteria for the Proposal components will be outlined in the RFQ and will specifically include the finalists' inclusion plans for local, small, disadvantaged and OMWBE certified businesses and their historical results compared against goals.
+Ideally three, but no more than four, teams will be shortlisted. - Shortlisted teams will be invited to a Proprietary Interactive Meeting, where they will be invited to facilitate a project meeting with the selection committee to demonstrate the team's working relationship, their process and approach, and how they'll engage with the District.
+While some time will be asked to be allocated for Q&A, this will not be a formal interview process. - Following the interactive meetings, the District may choose to further shortlist finalists invited to respond to a Request for Proposal (RFP), which will include the team's project specific management plan, summary of their interactive meeting, and proposed fee for evaluation. - Selection of the successful Design-Builder will be based upon combined scoring of their SOQ and Proposal per the criteria outlined in the RFQ and RFP. - The Finalist with the highest combined score will enter contract negotiations with Bremerton School District.